joshbegley/nyt-latest/README.md

 `Our president as a terrible toddler.`\
 https://nytimes.com/2020/09/30/opinion/presidential-debate-trump.html?searchResultPosition=1

-**The Proud Boys, Who Trade in Political Violence, Get a Boost From Trump**\
+**Far-Right Group That Trades in Political Violence Gets a Boost**\
-`During this week’s presidential debate, President Trump said the far-right organization should “stand back and stand by.”
+`During this week’s presidential debate, President Trump said an extremist organization should “stand back and stand by.”
 Some saw it as an endorsement of a group known for street brawls.`\
 https://nytimes.com/2020/09/30/us/proud-boys-trump.html?searchResultPosition=2

 **Trump Renews Fears of Voter Intimidation as G.O.P.
 Poll Watchers Mobilize**\